 The project may require removal of up to 61 trees, as described further in Section 2.3.
 The majority of anticipated tree removals (46) are in Alameda County right-of-way (ROW) and are subject to the Alameda County Tree Ordinance.
 Two anticipated tree removals are in the City of Pleasanton ROW and are subject to the City's Tree Preservation Ordinance, which is intended to control the removal and preservation of heritage trees.
 Whether the two trees meet the definitions of a heritage tree, as defined by the City's Ordinance, will be confirmed during the detailed design phase.
+The remaining 13 trees are in the State ROW.

-Caltrans and the City of Pleasanton will work with Alameda County to explore the feasibility of providing replacement tree plantings in the County ROW between Pleasanton-Sunol Road and Castlewood Golf Course, in accordance with the Alameda County Tree Ordinance.
+The City of Pleasanton will work with Alameda County to explore the feasibility of providing replacement tree plantings in the County ROW between Pleasanton-Sunol Road and Castlewood Golf Course, in accordance with the Alameda County Tree Ordinance and other applicable regulations and permits.
 Impacted planting outside of the Caltrans ROW will be addressed as part of property owner negotiations during the detailed design phase.

 Thirteen trees in the Caltrans ROW are anticipated to be removed.
 Replacement planting in the Caltrans ROW will be provided in accordance with Measure PF-AES-01 (Section 1.9.1).
 In areas of temporary construction impacts in the Caltrans ROW, appropriate replacement native vegetation would be planted in areas where it would not affect roadway safety.
 Where appropriate, areas impacted by construction would be hydroseeded and/or replanted with native vegetation in accordance with Measure PF-AES-02 (Section 1.9.1).
 The area that would be reseeded is approximately 1.22 acres.
-Specifications regarding vegetation and tree replacement would be provided during the design phase of the project (estimated to be completed in 2023).
+Specifications regarding vegetation and tree replacement would be provided during the design phase of the project (estimated to be completed in 2024).